dawncast/wagging-trails/src/README.md

 DATABASE = your_schema_name_on_mysql_workbench;
 ```

 I implemented these values on MySQL workbench.
 I'm sure there are other ways to do this.
-For the DATABASE, enter your local instance and create a new schema on the Schema window on the right.
+For the DATABASE, enter your local instance and create a new schema on the Schema window on the left.

 ### Starting the program